More than just airmiles

 You can convert your Clubcard points (with a minimum value of £1.50) to Virgin points at twice their value, that is 1 clubcard point is worth 2 Virgin points.
 And even better,

-if you sign up to auto-exchange your Clubcard points to Virgin points for the first time by 18 July 2024, you’ll receive 5,000 bonus points.
-Find out other ways to use your Clubcard points here.
+If you sign up to auto-exchange your Clubcard points to Virgin points for the first time by 23 January 2025, you’ll receive 5,000 bonus points.
+Find other ways to use your Clubcard points here.

 Buy Virgin points